Back to Blog

 Would it be helpful if I sent that over?"

-Why it works: By leading with value instead of a pitch, you differentiate yourself from every other salesperson calling them.
-Once you've delivered value, you've earned the right to have a conversation.
+Why it works: Lead with value instead of a pitch and you stop sounding like every other salesperson dialing them that day.
+Give first, and you've earned the conversation.

 Cold Call Script #6: The Question-Led Opener